HEADLINE NEWS FROM THE SOCIAL SPACE

 FaZe Clan Grace The Cover of Sports Illustrated

-FaZe Clan is a professional esports and entertainment organisation, based in Los Angeles, and has recently made history as the first esports organisation to feature on the cover of Sports Illustrated.
+FaZe Clan is a professional esports and entertainment organization, based in Los Angeles, and has recently made history as the first esports organization to feature on the cover of Sports Illustrated.
 The only other esports figure to feature on a popular sports magazine was Ninja for ESPN.

 This marks a growing acceptance of esports within traditional sports, something that the gaming industry has been struggling to achieve for many years.